fraenzi/popmod_snowfinch/docs/predictive_model.md

 We are happy to hear of further thoughts and ideas on how to improve the survival estimation.

 We fitted the model using Markov chain Monte Carlo simulations as implemented in Jags [@Plummer2003].
-The [Jags code](jags/survmod_bird_ring.txt) is provided within this Github project.
+The Jags code is provided in the code repository of this Github project.

 <div class="figure">